Marriage Green Card Guide

 If you are a non-U.S. citizen married to a U.S. citizen or a permanent resident, you can apply for a marriage green card to live and work in the U.S. region permanently.
 A marriage green card will also make you eligible to apply for U.S. citizenship after three years of possession.

 What are the Legal Requirements for Applying for a Marriage Green Card?

-To apply for a marriage requirement, you must have a legal marriage certificate or license to meet the legal requirement to apply for a marriage green card.
+To apply for a marriage requirement, you must have a legal marriage certificate to meet the legal requirement to apply for a marriage green card.

 Before you file for your application for the marriage green card, make sure you are legally married to a U.S. Citizen or legal permanent resident and have documents to support the legitimacy of your marriage.